Bonding Rabbits

 • Putting Rabbits in the Same Pen or Free Roaming Together: This can lead to fights that may set back or derail the bonding process.

-• Using Only One Pen Between Rabbits: Ensure there is a double barrier if one rabbit is free roaming to prevent direct contact and potential aggression.
+• Using Only One Pen Between Rabbits: Ensure there is a double barrier if one rabbit is free roaming to prevent fighting, nipping or biting through the bars.

 • Allowing Antisocial Behavior: Remove hidey houses during active times (dawn and dusk) to encourage interaction.
 Return the hidey houses in the afternoon and at night when rabbits naturally rest.